Jaemani/wakeup_app/README.md

 - Model doesn't work on ios.
 Android only (3rd party framework issue)
 - Model Dosen't work with Front Camera.
 Detecting Box Out of point.
 Couldn't detect properly (Flutter FrontCamera issue)
 - Detecting box stuck in last place and doesn't disappear when eyes are out of screen.
 Only good at detecting and following eyes ()
+- Up to +99% confidence with open/closed eyes. but sometimes detect the edge of the camera screen especially while moving the camera <br>=> need to fix it to only find in the range of face